The Macy's Thanksgiving Day Parade Is Virtual This Year, But Will Still Include Broadway Performances

 The TV-only celebration will still feature the iconic giant balloons, spectacular floats, and an appearance by Santa Claus.

 There are three things I look forward to every Thanksgiving: The big meal, watching all the Friends Thanksgiving episodes, and waking up early to catch the Macy's Thanksgiving Day Parade with my family.
-The parade has been a Turkey Day staple for the last 93 years, but as we know, the Covid-19 pandemic has changed a lot of our traditional activities this year.
+The parade has been a Turkey Day staple for the last 94 years, but as we know, the COVID-19 pandemic has changed a lot of traditions this year.

 When Is the Macy's Thanksgiving Day Parade?

 The parade coverage begins at 9:00 a.m. on Thanksgiving morning (Thursday, November 26) and runs through noon in every time zone.
 Tune in to NBC to watch Savannah Guthrie, Hoda Kotb, and Al Roker break down the bands, floats, and performances.

 This year's parade will not be a live event, so, even if you live in the New York City area, you'll have to catch the festivities on TV.
 Tune in to NBC at 9:00 local time to watch the three-hour event.
 It's always broadcast at the same time in different time zones, so those living on the West Coast don't have to wake up at the crack of dawn to catch the parade on TV.

 If you can't wait until November 26 to watch the magic unfold, you can explore the parade's history and view photos of past floats on the Macy's site.